Connect with a certified trainer for free

 Surgical Treatment

-• If you have injured the muscles or ligaments of the shoulder, you may need surgery to repair damaged tissue and/or to tighten any ligaments that are stretched out.
+If you have injured the muscles or ligaments of the shoulder, you may need surgery to repair damaged tissue and/or to tighten any ligaments that are stretched out.
 If you have more than one dislocation, oftentimes, surgery is suggested to stabilize the shoulder.

-• The type of procedure performed will depend on many factors, including:
+The type of procedure performed will depend on many factors, including:

 • Whether the shoulder is dislocating out of the back or the front of the joint

-If there is any damage to the bone
+• If there is any damage to the bone

-The number of times the shoulder has been dislocated
+• The number of times the shoulder has been dislocated

-• Generally, in simple cases, surgery can be done arthroscopically.
-Arthroscopic surgery is a minimally invasive surgical technique which uses several tiny incisions (roughly one centimeter long) through which special instruments and a camera, attached to a thin, flexible tube, are inserted.
+Generally, in simple cases, surgery can be done arthroscopically.
+Arthroscopic surgery is a minimally invasive surgical technique that uses several tiny incisions (roughly one centimeter long) through which special instruments and a camera, attached to a thin, flexible tube, are inserted.
 During arthroscopic surgery, the physician repairs the torn labrum by putting stitches in the torn tissue.
 In complicated cases, a more classic open procedure is needed to restore the stability of the shoulder joint.

 Recovery

-• Your recovery time will vary depending on the extent of your injuries and whether you need surgery.
+Your recovery time will vary depending on the extent of your injuries and whether you need surgery.
 In situations where surgery is not needed, your shoulder may be immobilized for 10 days to up to three weeks, followed by a course of physical therapy.
-Depending on the sport, you may be able to return to play in six weeks.
-However, in some higher demand sports, oftentimes play is restricted for three months.
-Your doctor may recommend that you wear a brace when you return to play for added protection.

-• If you need surgery, you will be required to keep your arm in a sling for two to three weeks to allow the shoulder to heal.
+If you need surgery, you will be required to keep your arm in a sling for two to three weeks to allow the shoulder to heal.
 Full recovery can take up to six months.
-You can return to play when you have recovered full range of motion and strength and do not have pain.
+You can return to play when you have recovered a full range of motion and strength and do not have pain.

 Frequently Asked Questions